M4gOo/CCNA/README.md

 I have decided to really understand and create a solid basic fundantion in networking.

-This experience has boosted my confidence after successfully passing the exam.🎉
+This experience has boosted my confidence.

 I wish you all the best and good luck!
-Have fun!
+Have Fun!